Online copyright registration

 During registration you will be required to upload a copy of the work that you want to protect.
 Ensure that you have a copy of the files on your computer before you start.
 Also, if your work contains large files, you have a lot of files to upload or have a slow Internet connection, you should also read our upload information page for advice.

-When you are ready simply go to https://secure.copyrightservice.co.uk/register/reg_online and press the ‘Proceed to Online Registration’ button at the bottom of the page.
+When you are ready simply go to https://www.copyrightservice.co.uk/reg/reg_online.
 The following explains the pages you will see and how to complete them.

 In step 1 you are asked to enter your contact details and agree to the terms of service.